dwojciec/openshift-azure-terraform/README.md

 ### Troubleshooting

 If the deployment gets in an inconsistent state (repeated `terraform apply` commands fail, or output references to leases that no longer exist), you may need to manually reconcile.
 Destroy the `<yourResourceGroup>` resource group, run `terraform remote config -disable` and delete all `terraform.tfstate*` files from `os`, follow the above instructions again.

+During the OCP installation you can check from the bastion host the content of /var/lib/waagent/custom-script/download/0 directory and the 2 files stdout and stderr.